allenlin90/programmingLearning/javascriptLearning/vueTheCompleteGuide/README.md

 1. In addition, if the data is fetched and stored in a database that if the user toggle the "favorite" button, we should send the data back to the server to store the preference that the user has made.
 Therefore, rather than just passing the props from parent to child compoennt, we should be able to send the data back from child to the parent as well.
 1. In Vue, we can use a prebuilt method `$emit()`, which is simialar to `$refs`, in the child component.
 Therefore, the parent component can "**listen**" to the event sending from the child component.
 The 1st argument is the event name that the parent can "catch".
 1. We can pass a 2nd arguement to the `$emit()` method, so the "**listener**" in the parent component can catch the value and work on other features.
-1. In this case, we can pass the `id` of the `friend` object to the child and pass it back when the user clicks on the "Toggle Favorite" button to triger the listener.
+1. In this case, we can pass the `id` of the `friend` object to the child and pass it back when the user clicks on the "Toggle Favorite" button to trigger the listener.
 1. In `App.vue`, we can put a listener matching the event name in on the child component and use its own `methods` to handle the data.
 1. In this case, we can use `.find` array method to refer to the `friend` object and toggle its `isFavorite` property.
 1. Though the concept is very similar to React app, React app passes the method directly from parent to the child to allow the child component toggles the property of a data in the parent.
 However, both ways can be workaround in both frameworks.